liukkonend/serverless-samples/fargate-rest-api/README.md

  ## Examples
  Check these implementations of the example API for more details and resources to explore.
- - [python-rest-sam](./python-rest-sam) - this REST API implementation uses Python, AWS SAM, AWS CloudFormation
+ - [javascript-ecs-nlb-sam](./javascript-ecs-nlb-sam) - this REST API implementation uses Node.js on Amazon ECS, AWS Fargate, AWS SAM, AWS CloudFormation
- - [javascript-http-sam](./javascript-http-sam) - this HTTP API implementation uses Node.js, AWS SAM, AWS CloudFormation
- - [python-http-sam](./python-http-sam) - this HTTP API implementation uses Python, AWS SAM, AWS CloudFormation
- - [python-http-cdk](./python-http-cdk) - this HTTP API implementation uses Python, AWS CDK, AWS CloudFormation
  - [shared](./shared) - resources shared across the projects, such as Amazon Cognito stack, Amazon Virtual Private Cloud stack, etc.